morphy76/lang-actor/README.md

 # lang-actor

+Lang-Actor is a ligh5. **Type-Safe Message Processing**:

+- Generic typed actors and message handlers
-Lang-Actor is a lightweight, Go-based implementation of the Actor Model and Graph Model, providing robust foundations for building concurrent and flow-based applications with clearly defined boundaries and communication patterns.
+- State always updated through message processingight, Go-based implementation of the Actor Model and Graph Model, providing robust foundations for building concurrent and flow-based applications with clearly defined boundaries and communication patterns.

 ## Actor Model Framework